claydotio/clay-mobile/specs/game-sharing-external.md

     - Tapping on link gives user option to share via multiple sources: Kik, Twitter, Facebook
       - We decide the best sharing method (eg Kik inside of Kik) and highlight that one

+  2. Game info page sharing
+    - Game info page consists of promotional images/text, reviews, and sharing options
+      - Will probably have separate spec sheet for it when we get to that point
+    - This won't be implemented until we are testing whether or not the game info page is a good idea

 ### BACKEND/TECH
 #### API
+  - API should already be in each game page from the "game-view" phase
   - Social Sharing (eg `Clay.Social.smartShare`)
     -Spread across 4 classes: `Clay.Social` (general), `Clay.Facebook`, `Clay.Twitter`, `Clay.Kik`
+    - The `.coffee` files should have decent documentation on how to do this - same goes for the [docs](http://clay.io/docs)

 ### USERS
 1. Kik Users